mohit2agrawal/hvae/README.md

   - --zero_start (proportion of the time period for which the cycle remains at zero)

 - sampling
-  by default, both 'biased sampling' and 'no word repetition' are used.
+  by default, none of 'biased sampling' or 'no word repetition' are used.
   The 'no word repetition' is per label per sentence.
 If all words for a label have appeared in a sentence, we consider that none has occured, so that next word can be sampled.

+  - prior sampling

   `python simple_sampling.py --num_samples 10000 --ckpt_path models_ckpts_ptb_ner/vae_lstm_model-23300`

+  - posterior sampling with only the label mu and logvar from encoder

+  `python paraphrasing.py --num_samples 10000 --ckpt_path models_ckpts_ptb_ner/vae_lstm_model-23300`

+  - posterior sampling with both the label and sentence mu and logvar from encoder

+  `python paraphrasing1.py --num_samples 10000 --ckpt_path models_ckpts_ptb_ner/vae_lstm_model-23300`

 ## Output
 - Following values will be saved in `test_plot.txt`